 - Purple Cadillac: 0.719%

 - Sour Tsunami: 0.486%

 - Valentine X: 0.528%

 Are There Any CBC Specific Products on the Market?

-As already mentioned, there are no marijuana strains specifically bred to be high in CBC.
-Consequently, it is difficult to find any products with a high CBC content.
+There are no marijuana strains specifically bred to be high in CBC.
+Consequently, it isn’t easy to find any products with a high CBC content.
 One option is to allow the marijuana plant to degrade its THC into cannabinol (CBN).
 CBN has similar medicinal qualities to CBC.

 Final Thoughts on CBC